qiuqiangkong/audio_understanding/README.md

 ## 3. Audio Caption

+Audio caption is a task to predict the captions of an audio.

 ### 3.1 Download dataset

 Users need to do download the Clotho dataset (7.3 GB, 24 hours)